ritaturk/xenko-docs/manual/physics/rigid-body.md

 Collision group       | Defines to which collision group this entity belongs.
 Can collide with      | Defines with which groups this entity can collide.
 Collision events      | Toggles whether this entity received collision events.
-Can Sleep             | Toggles whether this entity can sleep. * Restitution           | Defines how much this entity absorbes energy, and therefore bouncyness.
+Can Sleep             | Toggles whether this entity can sleep. ??
+Why not on by default, why is this an option ??
+Restitution           | Defines how much this entity absorbes energy, and therefore bouncyness. ??
+What values?
+How does it work??
 Friction              | Defines how much surface friction this entity has.
 Rolling Friction      | Defines how much rolling friction this entity has.
-Ccd Motion Threshold  | ??
+Ccd Motion Threshold  | Continuous collision detected velocity threshold - this value indicates at which velocity the Ccd kicks in to prevent errors for objects that are moving very fast.
-Ccd Swept Sphere Radius | ??
+Ccd Swept Sphere Radius | Continuous collision detected sphere radius - this is the radius of the bounding sphere between 2 physics steps.
 Is Trigger            | Toggles whether this entity is a trigger.
-Is Kinematic          | Toggles whether this entity is kinmetic, i.e. interacting with other physics objects.
+Is Kinematic          | Toggles whether this entity is kinemetic, i.e. interacting with other physics objects.
 Mass                  | Defines the mass of this entity in KG.
 Linear Damping        | Damping factor for directional forces.
 Angular Damping       | Damping factor for rotational forces.
 Override gravity      | Use custom set gravity vector.
 Gravity               | Defines a custom gravity vector.
 Node Name             | ??
+What is this used for ??